xeocean/xeocean.github.io/index.md

 - **Modelling** — driver models of workload and efficiency, bonus calculators, sales plans
 - **Analysis** — cohorts, plan-versus-actual variance, significance testing
 - **Automation** — scheduled ETL, CRM and REST API integrations, LLM content processing — manual reporting work cut by more than half

+You can find all my repositories on the [Repositories Page](/repos/).

 ## Stack ✨